 At its core, SRE focuses on creating scalable and reliable software systems through:

-• Automated solutions to operational challenges (e.g. dynamically scaling your services to keep up with demand, ensuring availability during peak hours and lower infrastructure costs during low-peak hours)
+- Automated solutions to operational challenges (e.g. dynamically auto-scaling your services to keep up with demand, building automations to reduce repetitive engineering tasks, ...)

 Consider a modern e-commerce platform for example: Every second of downtime directly impacts revenue, customer trust, and brand reputation.